MSCMP/MSCMP-OLD/commit_guide.md

 ### 1. Do not make big commits - split all changes into smaller chunks.

 In general it's very good practice to do that - always.
 Version control systems are made so you can track all changes done to the code or data hosted on it.
 Why would you choose to use it and make big batch commits?
-You can also use dropbox to host your files.
+If you want to do that you could use dropbox to host your project files instead.

 ### 2. Describe what you did in your commit message.